decline27/melcloud-optimizer/documentation/MELCLOUD_API_REFERENCE.md

    - Recovery from large setback

 **Rules when using flow temp:**
-- Increase in small steps only (2°C increments)
+- Increase in small steps only
 - Always reset back to curve-driven behavior
 - Never as replacement for room control